DistributedDataAggregation/ExecutorApp/README.md

 # How to run multiple containers
 Make sure you have docker and docker-compose

+### Prerequisits
+You'll need to create folder for data under /home/data and store files for queries there

 ## 1. Build the image for executor app
 ```bash
 ./build-docker-image.sh